monarch-initiative/GENO-ontology/README.md

 <img src="docs/genotype_partonomy_figure(1-20-15)V3.png"/>

 _**Figure 1**: Decomposition of a Genotype. **(A)** Top level breakdown into reference and variant components. **(B)** Further decomposition of the genomic variation complement into its more fundamental parts.
-Class labels are in blue, and instances of each class in the partonomy are shown in green for an example zebrafish genotype, which exhibits a heterozygous ti282a variant of the fgf8a gene, and a homozygous tq252 variant of the shha gene.
+Class labels are in blue, and instances of each class in the partonomy are shown in green for an example zebrafish genotype, which exhibits a homozygous ti282 variant of the fgf8 gene, and a heterozygous hu745 variant of the apc gene.
 Schematics illustrate the genomic content represented at each level in the example._